 A Phase IB/II Study With Azacitidine, Durvalumab, and Tremelimumab in Recurrent and/or Metastatic Head and Neck Cancer Patients

 The clinical trial is studying drugs that can boost the participant’s immune system against the cancer cells as a possible treatment for head and neck cancer.

 This trial is open to male and female patients with confirmed recurrent and/or metastatic head and neck cancer in the oral cavity, oropharynx, hypopharynx, or larynx — either HPV-positive or HPV-negative — who has progressed on anti-PD1, anti-PD-L1, anti-CTLA-4 or any other immune checkpoint blockade therapy.
 Learn more.

-CLINICAL TRIAL #2
+CLINICAL TRIAL #2 (now closed)

 Study of Pembrolizumab (MK-3475) in Participants With Advanced Solid Tumors

 A 2013 study describes why HPV infects the tonsil as well as new therapies on how to reverse the immune system against the virus.
 The paper, Evidence for a role of the PD-1:PD-L1 pathway in immune resistance of HPV-associated head and neck squamous cell carcinoma, is the basis of this clinical trial using anti-PD-1 for this patient population.
 PD-1 stands for “programmed cell death protein 1.”
 Therapies targeting PD-1 may augment immune responses to viruses such as HPV.